peeyushdutt01/Thread-analyzer-for-reddit/README.md

 ## 🚀 Features

-- Fetch Reddit threads using the Reddit API (via `praw`)
+- Fetch threads and all comments using Reddit's API (`praw`)
+- Sentiment analysis with VADER (NLTK)
+- Extract top key discussion points with `KeyBERT`
+- Word cloud visualization using `WordCloud`
-- Perform sentiment analysis on thread comments using VADER (from `nltk`)
+- Comment sentiment depth chart using `matplotlib`
-- Visualize sentiment trends in a Streamlit app
-- Easily configurable subreddit and post limit
+- Simple UI with `Streamlit`

 ---